AdaCore/training_material/courses/fundamentals_of_ada/110_private_types.rst

 * Why does fixing bugs introduce new ones?
 * Control over visibility is a primary factor

-   - Changes to an abstraction's internals shouldn't break clients
+   - Changes to an abstraction's internals shouldn't break users
    - Including type representation

 * Need tool-enforced rules to isolate dependencies

-   - Between implementations of abstractions and their clients
+   - Between implementations of abstractions and their users
    - In other words, "information hiding"

 --------------------